saylimulay88/best-resume-ever/README.md

 ## Creating and Updating Templates

-Please read the <a href="DEVELOPER.md">developer docs</a> on how to create or update templates.
+To create and/or update templates read the <a href="DEVELOPER.md">developer docs</a>.

 <br>

 ## Contribute

-Feel free to add your own templates, language supports, fix bugs or improve the docs.
+Feel free to add your own templates and language supports.
+Also feel  free to fix bugs and suggest enhancement to documentation.
 Any kind of help is appreciated!
 If you make any kind of changes to an existing template, please commit them as new templates.

 <br>